sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 1/7/2022 23:31 PT_
+_Updated 1/10/2022 19:31 PT_

-We discovered 1 more bug on iOS during regression for v7.11.
-We will retest and resubmit on Monday.
-Regression for Android is now underway.
+We discovered 1 more bug on iOS and Android during regression for v7.11.
+We are hoping we can retest and resubmit by Wednesday.

 ***

 ### Upcoming Releases
-- v7.11   - January 12, 2022
+- v7.11   - January 14, 2022
 - v7.12   - February 2, 2022

 ### Past Releases